dhonig/investor_upload_application/README.md

 ### Next Steps

 * Add user authentication and authorization using Pow
+* Combine First,Last name and SSN fields using SHA-256, do an 'Upsert' if the same user is found
 * Implement CSV parsing and data import functionality
 * Create admin dashboard for managing investors
 * Implement data export capabilities